 To become “partakers of the Christ” would mean for individuals to come to be at one with him as members of his body and to share in all the associated privileges and blessings.
 To share in everything that union with Christ signifies, believers need to maintain firm to the end the confidence they had at the beginning or at the time they first put faith in him.
 (3:14)

-Reemphasizing the necessity of remaining faithful to the end, the writer of Hebrews repeated the quotation from Psalm 95(94):7, “Today, if you hear his voice, do not harden your hearts as in the embittering.”
+Reemphasizing the necessity of remaining faithful to the end, the writer of Hebrews repeated the quotation from Psalm 95(94):7, 8, “Today, if you would hear his voice, you should not harden your hearts as in the embittering.”
 In keeping with these words, believers should be responsive to God’s words, not allowing their hearts or inmost selves to become impervious to paying attention.
 They should not be like the Israelites whose murmuring in the wilderness showed a lack of faith in God’s ability to provide for them.
 (3:15)

 The Israelites who had been delivered from Egypt “heard” God’s message conveyed through angels.
 (2:2) Yet, though they had “heard,” they caused embitterment or proved to be rebellious.
 With the exceptions having been few (Caleb, Joshua, and the Levites), the writer of Hebrews, by means of a question, indicated that all who left Egypt under Moses’ leadership rebelled.
 “And whom did God loathe [for] forty years?
 Was it not those who sinned, whose carcasses fell in the wilderness?”
 It was the disobedience of the Israelites that disgusted God, resulting in his judgment that the rebellious generation would die in the wilderness.
 (3:16, 17; see the Notes section.)